-Have information on the age and construction of the buildings.
-For example:
+Have information on the age and construction of the buildings e.g.

-- Site Address and floor plan of site.

-- Old Victorian buildings have very thick walls

-- Some hospital buildings are lead lined (X-Ray departments and rooms with X-Ray scanners)

-- Buildings with a high metal percentage in its construction

-- Any internal lined rooms (e.g cleanrooms)

-- Lift Shafts (and lift motors)

-- Other Radio Transmitters
+- Site Address and floor plan of site. - Old Victorian buildings for example have very thick walls. - Some hospital buildings are lead lined (X-Ray departments and rooms with X-Ray scanners). - Buildings with a high metal percentage in its construction. - Any internal lined rooms (e.g. cleanrooms). - Lift Shafts (and lift motors). - Other Radio Transmitters/other sources of interference.